knr-auv/autonomy/README.md

 # knr-auv/autonomy

-knr-auv/autonomy is a software for the development of a behavioral tree-based autonomy module for the OKOŃ AUV built by KNR AUV team.
+knr-auv/autonomy is a software for the development of a behavior tree-based autonomy module for the OKOŃ AUV built by KNR AUV team.

 ## Behavior Tree Editor